wangzhezhe/Gorilla/README.md

 The master-slave pattern is used as the distributed strategy of the staging service.
 During the stage of the initialization, the slave node will register their address into the master process (process with rank 0).
 The master service will write the address into the configuration file when the registration step finishes.
 Every server only need to run on one node, each server process use the Argobot libarary to manamge the threads on this nodes such as processing the rpc requests and start the data checking service.

 In order to utilize the bandwith of the different nodes, when data consumer put the data, we use round roubin patten to get an address (the master server provides the api to return the registered slave service) and the producer will put the data into this nodes.
-The producer will put the metadata such as the variable name, step, bounding box and the partition identified into the server.
+The producer will put the metadata such as the variable name, step, bounding box and the partition identified into the dedicated metadata service (this is dependes on the strategies of the scalability, which will be discussed in details latter).

 ### In situ data analytics <a name="analytics"></a>